As of January 2021

 West Nile Virus (WNV) Vaccination

 This is especially important for North American horses, and European horses planning to come to Japan after running in North America.
 The conditions for each of these horses are different based on the areas which they have visited or transited, the length of these visits and so forth.
 Please take a look at the following requirements.

 Any horse which, during the last 60 days, has been in an area which has had an outbreak of West Nile Virus (WNV), must be vaccinated against that virus, or must be certified under the conditions set forth by the Government of Japan, prior to entering Japan.

 Japanese Encephalitis Virus Vaccination

-Aside from the requirement established by government, the JRA strongly recommends that the foreign trained horses which participate in the races held in our jurisdiction during July to October to be vaccinated against Japanese Encephalitis (JE) virus with an acceptable inactivated vaccine before coming to Japan.
+Aside from the requirement established by government, the JRA strongly recommends that the overseas trained horses which participate in the races held in our jurisdiction during July to October to be vaccinated against Japanese Encephalitis (JE) virus with an acceptable inactivated vaccine before coming to Japan.
 The JRA does not take any responsibility for any horses coming to Japan during this period without being inoculated with the necessary vaccine protection from JE.
 Although it is also possible for the JRA to provide the vaccine required for inoculation prior to the horse coming to Japan, owners should ask the respective authorities in their own country about import procedures and permission for use of the vaccine overseas.

 It is important that all vaccinations a horse has been administered must be recorded in its passport.
 The JRA's veterinarian judges whether a horse is vaccinated or not only through the description in the passport.